 - Global perspectives with diverse viewpoints and experiences

 - Multilingual and cross-cultural communication skills that are vital for companies to compete in a global economy

-The majority of UF international students are in F-1 or J-1 immigration status that includes off-campus work authorization benefits during and after the academic program.
+The majority of UF international students are in F-1 or J-1 immigration status that includes off-campus work authorization benefits during and after they graduate from their academic program.
 The remainder of this guide provides an overview of these work authorization options along with long-term employment visa options and resources.
-We hope the information will help to clarify and streamline the hiring process of international students.
+We provide the information for your convenience to help clarify and streamline the hiring process of international students.

-Employers should note that a Social Security Number alone is not sufficient proof of work authorization for international students.
-It is critical that employers confirm an international student’s work authorization prior to the employments start date to prevent any liability for the student and the employer in the future.
+Employers should note that a social security number alone is not sufficient proof of work authorization for international students.
+It is critical that employers confirm an international student’s work authorization prior to the employment start date to prevent any future liability for the student and the employer .

 Internship/Jobs During Degree Program

 Employers who have questions about their international candidate’s ability to work in the U.S. should consult an immigration attorney.